erikcbarton/MachineLearning2021/README.md

 run.sh files in the actual folders as well.

 NOTE: Due to the slowness of HW4 2.3.b runtime, the output has been saved in the SVM folder.

+NOTE: The tensorflow neural network implementation is also available in a .ipynb file for use in google colab.